Freddy-94/Bag-of-words-model/README.md

 In your terminal run the command: python BagOfWordsM.py

-Notice that the source code must be "outside" the folder "InputTexts" having the texts we want to analyze.
+Notice that the source code must be "outside" the folder "InputTexts" that has the texts we want to analyze.

 ## Relevant functions: